In-person signatures on ballot petitions excessive, judge's order says

 "In fact, electronic signatures are commonplace and accepted for all manner of official business, and not only by the state, but by this court," Holmes says in the order.
 "Counsel for plaintiffs and the secretary of state electronically signed the briefing on this very motion, and the court has electronically signed this opinion and order."

-The state requires petition signers to hand write their names, addresses and dates of birth when they sign a petition and do so in the presence of a canvasser.
+The state requires petition signers to hand write their name, address and date of birth when they sign a petition and do so in the presence of a canvasser.
 Further, the canvasser must sign an affidavit in the presence of a notary public that all signatures were personally witnessed by the canvasser.
 Those requirements violate the plaintiff's free speech rights, the order says.

 Monday's order resulted from a case that could decide if Arkansas' process of drawing legislative and congressional district boundary lines will go to voters in the Nov.
 3 general election.

-The state argued in court documents and in a May 19 hearing that the in-person requirements were needed to prevent fraud.
-Holmes' order says he believes the in-person requirement is excessive.
-The order notes that petition fraud violates Arkansas law and is punishable by up to six years in prison.
+The state argued in court documents and in a May 19 hearing the in-person requirements were needed to prevent fraud.
+Holmes' order says he believes the in-person requirement was excessive.
+The order notes petition fraud violates Arkansas law and is punishable by up to six years in prison.
 That deters fraud attempts, Holmes' order says.

 "There is no evidence before the court of fraud during previous initiative petitions," the order says.